Cyphs/SteamDeckSTR/README.md

 SteamDeckSTR attempts to facilitate the install process specific to playing [Skyrim Together Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/69993) (STR) in SteamOS on the Steam Deck.
 There are other ways to go about this and this might not be the best method aside from running Windows, but this aims to be a fast and simple way to enjoy Skyrim Together Reborn on your Steam Deck.

-Mod Organizer 2 is my mod manager of choice on Windows, but Vortex seems more straightforward for running STR on the Deck and might be more user-friendly.

 Supports only the **latest Steam version of Skyrim Special Edition** (1.7.104) and the latest Skyrim Together Reborn (1.8.2) currently.

 **Important Note:** Skyrim Together only provides support for Windows on their official social media spaces (Discord, Reddit, etc.) If you have issues using this, do not ask for support there.
 You can [check or submit an issue here](https://github.com/Cyphs/SteamDeckSTR/issues) or message me on Discord: internalerrorx